lhndo/LH-Stinger/User_Mods/Ebox/Cable Labels - @LH/README.md

 - Contains most labels needed for the Breakbeat PCB and Wire Harness
 - Designed on the tight side to stay fixed.
 Feel free to scale them if needed

 *Print slow, and add brim if run into issues.
-Be ready to cancel objects if they detach.*
+Be ready to cancel objects if they detach.
+Fill in the text with a Pigment Liner Pen.*

 ![Preview](labels.png)